furkandeveloper/IdempotentSharp/README.md

 </p>

 ## Give a Star 🌟
-If you liked the project or if **EasyProfiler** helped you, please give a star.
+If you liked the project or if **IdempotentSharp** helped you, please give a star.

 ### Purpose
 **IdempotentSharp** allows you to develop idempotent endpoints.